HynekS/wp-next-graphql-tutorial/readme.md

 - by creating a set of WordPress *pages*, creating a `[slug].tsx` template fot them and linking them on the homepage,
 - by creating a new menu in WordPress admin pages and adding it to the homepage.

-This tutorial has a second part, where we will lear how to add autogenerated types to our queries and use them in our templates.
+This tutorial has a [second part](https://github.com/HynekS/wp-next-graphql-tutorial/tree/part-02), where we will lear how to add auto-generated types to our queries and use them in our templates.

 👍 Enjoy!